Skip to main content

 }

-You write Dynatrace Apps in TypeScript, which Jest can't understand by default.
-Dynatrace Apps use the Strato design system, which requires custom configurations to be testable.
-To support both, you'll need to create a jest.config.ts file in the root directory with the following code:
+Dynatrace Apps are written in TypeScript, which Jest can't understand by default.
+Moreover, Dynatrace Apps are built with the Strato design system, which requires custom configurations to be testable.
+To run unit tests using Jest, you need to create a jest.config.js file in the root directory of your app with the following code:

 displayName: 'ui',